LWU2007/DDRone/data collection/ai/reinforcement learning/1.Core reinforcement learning/(1)RL Fundementals/Basic Reinforcement Learning.md

-In reinforced learning, there are 5 concepts that we have to understand before we dig any deeper into this subject.
+In reinforcement learning, there are 5 concepts that we have to understand before we dig any deeper into this subject.

 First and foremost, we have the agent; it is the learner and decision maker that interacts with the environment to achieve a specific goal.
 Its main purpose is to pick the best moves to achieve the highest reward.